paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-945-computation-of-retired-pay.md

 <a id="section-9362"></a>
 ## § 9362.
 Recomputation of retired pay to reflect advancement on retired list
-**(a) Entitlement to Recomputation.—** An enlisted member or warrant officer of the Air Force who is advanced on the retired list under [section 9344 of this title](./chapter-943-retired-grade.md#section-9344) is entitled to recompute his retired pay in accordance with this section.
+**(a) Entitlement to Recomputation.—** An enlisted member or warrant officer of the Air Force or the Space Force who is advanced on the retired list under [section 9344 of this title](./chapter-943-retired-grade.md#section-9344) is entitled to recompute his retired pay in accordance with this section.

 **(b) Formula.—** The monthly retired pay of a member entitled to recompute that pay under this section is computed by multiplying—